 - Deliberate-concealed, prompted disclosure: 50%.

-The 12-month qualifier on the Schedule 41 non-deliberate 0% floor matters operationally.
-The Aldridge-Estate accidental landlord scenario illustrates.
-The landlord inherited a property in 2022 and let it out from January 2023.
-Did not register for self-assessment or declare rental income for 2022/23, 2023/24, or 2024/25.
-Gross rents £14,000 / £18,000 / £19,000.
+That 12-month qualifier on the Schedule 41 non-deliberate 0% floor is where real money is won or lost.
+Take a common accidental-landlord scenario.
+You inherit a property in 2022 and let it out from January 2023.
+You do not register for self-assessment or declare the rental income for 2022/23, 2023/24, or 2024/25.
+Gross rents are £14,000 / £18,000 / £19,000.

-The 2022/23 tax was due 31 January 2024.
-By the time the LPC notification goes in (say, mid-2026), the 12-month qualifier is exceeded for the 2022/23 year.
-The unprompted floor for 2022/23 moves from 0% to 10%.
-The 2023/24 tax (due 31 January 2025) and the 2024/25 tax (due 31 January 2026) may still qualify for the 0% floor depending on the exact timing.
-A year-by-year analysis is essential; the floor is not the same across the disclosure period.
+Your 2022/23 tax was due 31 January 2024.
+By the time your LPC notification goes in (say, mid-2026), you have blown the 12-month qualifier for the 2022/23 year, so your unprompted floor for that year moves from 0% to 10%.
+Your 2023/24 tax (due 31 January 2025) and your 2024/25 tax (due 31 January 2026) may still reach the 0% floor depending on exactly when you disclose.
+So you have to run this year by year; the floor is not the same across the whole disclosure period.

 Schedule 24 FA 2007 mitigation floors (inaccuracy)